Categories

 Article 77

-The worker is entitled to a weekly paid rest of no less than 2 (two) days.
+The worker is entitled to a weekly paid rest of no less than 2 (two) consecutive days.
 In all cases, it is not permitted to deprive the worker of his right to weekly rest days because of his absence from work with or without an excuse.

 It is permitted in jobs and areas specified by the minister to combine the weekly rest.